-In addition to the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board and accounting auditors required by law, Canon Inc. has further strengthened its corporate governance through careful deployment of executive officers and the adoption of an independent internal auditing structure.
+In addition to the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board and accounting auditors required by law, Canon Inc. has further strengthened its corporate governance through deployment of executive officers and the adoption of our own internal auditing structure.

-As a horizontal organization that includes worldwide Group companies, management committees are established to address important management issues, and serve a mutual-check function complementing our system of products operations.
+As a horizontal organization that covers worldwide Group companies, various committees are established to address important management issues, and serve a mutual-check function complementing our management system by business unit.

 - *1Management Strategy Committee

-Deliberates on capital investment and other key issues by receiving reports from executives on the current status of their operations and discussing problems, solutions, and future directions.
+Deliberates on capital investment, business expansion and other key issues by receiving reports from executives on the current status of their operations and discussing problems, solutions, and future directions.

 - *2New Business Development Committee

-Meets to approve or reject new business proposals and monitor newly formed business while also deliberating business continuation, including existing business.
+Meets to approve or reject new business proposals and monitor newly formed business while also deliberating business continuation, including continuation of existing business.

 Board of Directors